We are here, friends, to discuss the art of a finely prepared mountain breakfast.

 Does Crockett’s Breakfast Camp have parking?

-We should note that with a location on the strip, parking can be a thing.
+We should note that with a location on the strip, parking can be an issue.

-The camp does have a few spots on site, but there’s a paid lot nearby which is good because you’re not going to feel like walking very far.
+The restaurant does have a few free parking spots on-site, but there’s a paid lot nearby which is good because you’re not going to feel like walking very far.

 Is Crockett’s Breakfast Camp worth it?

-Ultimately, there are a lot of places in the Gatlinburg and Pigeon Forge area vying for your breakfast dollar and many of them are very, very good.
+Ultimately, there are a lot of places in the Gatlinburg and Pigeon Forge area vying for your breakfast dollar.
+And of course, many of them are very, very good.

 So, how many of them should you drive past to try Crockett’s?

 It’s hard to say.
 I’m not sure I’d make the trek from Sevierville or Pigeon Forge only to eat at Crockett’s.